 CEPT is of the view that there is no need to change the current provisions of the RR in force.
 The provisions of the GE-06 Agreement continue to apply.
 CEPT countries support these regulatory provisions and state that these should not be questioned nor reviewed under Agenda Item 1.17.

-With respect to the options associated to Method A1 (NOC), CEPT supports option I (no additional arrangements to take account of a potential impact of the cumulative effect of interference from the MS to the BS).
+With respect to the options associated to Method A1 (NOC), CEPT supports option I (no additional arrangements to take account of a potential impact of the cumulative effect of interference from the MS to the BS) because it is foreseen to use the band 790-862 MHz in the future for mobile service, only.

 CEPT acknowledges that Recommendation [JTG 5-6] (WRC-12) may ease coordination between countries at the boundary of the GE-06 area (mobile service in the GE-06 area and broadcasting service outside the GE-06 area and vice versa) and therefore included one Recommends with that respect (Recommends 1).